jchatel/quickmail-next-docs/account-management/quickmail-changelog.md

 ### FEATURES

-- Ability to purchase Reword with AI credits in the Billing/Plan page, so users won’t have to reach out to Support to continue sending emails after running out of AI credits.
+- Ability to purchase Reword with AI credits in the Billing/Plan page, so users won't have to reach out to Support to continue sending emails after running out of AI credits.

 - More audit info on the change log

 - Attachments can now be added when sending replies from Opportunities

-- The *To:* section in Opportunities can now be updated if you’d like to change the initial contact person
+- The *To:* section in Opportunities can now be updated if you'd like to change the initial contact person

 ![screenshot](../images/021_file-acERej2AaL.png)

 ### FIXES

-- The language in HubSpot wasn’t getting updated after updating it in QuickMail.
+- The language in HubSpot wasn't getting updated after updating it in QuickMail.

 - Sales Nav import was starting even though the LinkedIn account was paused, which was causing an error.